rseng/rse/docs/_docs/getting-started/commands.md

 |ANIMAL-SPOT | custom/animal-spot | database/custom/animal-spot |
 |ARTWARP| custom/artwarp | database/custom/artwarp |

-If you find a title that doesn't parse well, please [open an issue](https://github.com/rseng/rse).
+If you find a title that doesn't parse well or would like to request a new kind of import, please [open an issue](https://github.com/rseng/rse).
 Each importer is described in more detail below.

 <a id="import-google-spreadsheet">
 ### Google Sheet